Purpose

 Reporting

-Item to be submittedMethod of SubmissionDeadline for submission
+Item to be SubmittedMethod of SubmissionDeadline for Submission

-Program Evaluation Engage FormMay 2 and December 12
+Program Evaluation (2.a)Engage FormMay 8 and December 11

-Member Engagement List Engage FormMay 2 and December 12
+Member Engagement List (2.b) Engage FormMay 8 and December 11

 Focus Area 3: Civic Engagement

 Members in the fraternity and sorority community will participate in activities that allow them to become positively engaged in and give back to their local, state, national, and global communities.
 This includes engagement in community service, service-learning, and philanthropic activities.
-The following standards will be used to evaluate each chapter’s progress toward excellence in civic engagement:
+The following standards will be used to evaluate each chapter’s progress toward excellence in civic engagement.

-Standardopportunity for growthmeets standardexceeds standard
+ItemStandardopportunity for growthmeets standardexceeds standard

-Chapter members participate in hands-on community service opportunities4Average number of hours per chapter member is less than 8 hours per yearAverage number of hours per chapter member is between 8-10 hours per year with more than 80% of the membership actively volunteeringAverage number of hours per chapter member is more than 10 hours per year with more than 80% of the membership actively volunteering
+3.aChapter members participate in hands-on community service opportunities4Average number of hours per chapter member is less than 8 hours per yearAverage number of hours per chapter member is between 8-10 hours per year with more than 80% of the membership actively volunteeringAverage number of hours per chapter member is more than 10 hours per year with more than 80% of the membership actively volunteering

-Chapter collectively engages in community service projects5Chapter does not engage in community service projects with more than 50% of the membership actively volunteeringChapter engages in at least 1 community service project with more than 50% of the membership actively volunteeringChapter engages in education and reflection prior to and following community service projects to enhance members’ sense of civic responsibility and understanding of other perspectives and cultures
+3.bChapter collectively engages in community service projects5Chapter does not engage in community service projects with more than 50% of the membership actively volunteeringChapter engages in at least 1 community service project with more than 50% of the membership actively volunteeringChapter engages in education and reflection prior to and following community service projects to enhance members’ sense of civic responsibility and understanding of other perspectives and cultures

-Chapter collectively implements philanthropic events or initiatives6Chapter does not implement philanthropic events in which more than 50% of the membership participates in the event(s)Chapter implements at least 1 philanthropic event in which more than 50% of the membership participates in the event(s) and reports money raised or goods collected, if applicableChapter engages in education and reflection prior to and following philanthropy events to enhance members’ sense of civic responsibility and understanding of other perspectives and cultures and reports money raised or goods collected, if applicable
+3.cChapter collectively implements philanthropic events or initiatives6Chapter does not implement philanthropic events in which more than 50% of the membership participates in the event(s)Chapter implements at least 1 philanthropic event in which more than 50% of the membership participates in the event(s) and reports money raised or goods collected, if applicableChapter engages in education and reflection prior to and following philanthropy events to enhance members’ sense of civic responsibility and understanding of other perspectives and cultures and reports money raised or goods collected, if applicable

-4,5 Working or attending a philanthropy event does not qualify as community service hours.
+Working or attending a philanthropy event does not qualify as community service hours.
 Community service is active participation and hands-on interactions with organizations or individuals that benefit from your time, allowing you to make a connection between yourself, the skills you offer, and the needs of the community.

 6 Participating in or attending a philanthropy event does not qualify.
 Fraternities and sororities must sponsor and host an event that raises money, collects goods, or provides education for a worthwhile cause.
-A philanthropy event is defined as a program where the nonprofit organization is the primary focus and raises money or awareness for a philanthropy.
+A philanthropy event is defined as a program where the nonprofit organization is the primary focus and raises money or awareness for a philanthropic cause.

 Reporting